clemdesign/typescript-tsgeo/README.md

 ## Installation

+Installing the **TsGeo** library plugin can be done in one of two ways.
+NPM installation method enables you to quickly and easily install the library with a simple terminal command, while the manual method enables you to do so via a zip file.

+### NPM Installation (Preferred)

+The simplest way to install this library is via the package manager (NPM) through your system's Terminal (also called the command line).
+From the root of your project install type:

+    npm install tsgeo

+This will install the TsGeo library into your `/node_modules/tsgeo` directy within your project.

+### Manual Installation

-To install this library, just download the zip version of this repository and unzip `tsgeo` sub-directory in your application project.
+To install this library, just download the zip version of this repository and unzip content in your application project.

 ## Features